ishitakokate/neuromorphic-experiments/README.md

 balance, runaway excitation, sparse coding, and stochastic network behaviour.
 Achieves biologically realistic firing rates through parameter tuning.

+### 05 — Coincidence Detector
+A spiking circuit that fires only when two inputs arrive within a narrow time window of each other.
+Explores the relationship between membrane time constant (tau) and detection precision, modelling auditory sound-localisation circuits found in the brain (medial superior olive).

 ## Tools & Frameworks
 - Python 3
 - Brian2